New Year’s Eve, 2019: Yukimuro Wagyu & Bourbon

 Yukimuro is the process of aging beef and other products in a snow-covered cabin, wherein the product remains at an ambient temperature just above freezing while aging for 30+ days.
 This process allows the meat to retain more moisture compared to more common dry-aging process, ultimately creating a final product that is even more tender and juice.
 Yukimuro is used on a number of different products, but is known to develop a more pronounced, richer umami profile in a meat product—A5 Wagyu, in this case—that is already famous throughout the world for its stunning flavor and texture.
 Because of relatively low supply, snow-aged beef is often counted among the rarest proteins in the world.

 We will be sharing this menu in a single seating beginning at 8.30pm on New Year’s Eve, and expect the meal to last between 2.5 and 3 hours.
-This is the first of two menus we’ll be serving for the evening, but given the limited nature of the product we are proud to announce it first.
+This is the first of two menus we’ll be serving for the evening, the other being this five-course cocktail pairing menu, but given the limited nature of the product we are proud to announce it first.
 The menu can be found below, with each course listing how much meat product will be featured, how it will be prepared, and which bourbons we’ll be pairing with it.

 Tickets for the five-course Yukimuro A5 Wagyu menu with pairings are $230 per person (gratuity included), and $185 for the food menu, with drinks à la carte.
 Servings for this particular menu are very limited, so email us at email@example.com to reserve your ticket and a table.